testrain/fast-floward-1/week2/day1/readMe.md

 3. Functions that can be accessed: publicFunc and privateFunc
 Note: this is very wrong ^, haha!

+* In Area 1:
+1. Variables that can be read: a, b, c, d
+2. Variables that can be modified: a, b, c, d
+3. Functions that can be accessed: publicFunc(), privateFunc(), contractFunc()

+* In Area 2:
+1. Variables that can be read: a, b, c
+2. Variables that can be modified: a
+3. Functions that can be accessed: publicFunc(), contractFunc()

+* In Area 3:
+1. Variables that can be read: a, b, c
+2. Variables that can be modified: a
+3. Functions that can be accessed: publicFunc(), contractFunc()

+* In Area 4:
+1. Variables that can be read: a, b
+2. Variables that can be modified: a
+3. Functions that can be accessed: publicFunc()

 - `W2Q2` – Dappiness

 For this quest, follow the [Getting our DappStarter dApp](https://www.youtube.com/watch?v=-CuH95wtR-I).
 Get the Fast Floward Foundation on DappStarter and attempt to run your project as instructed in the video.
 If you can `yarn start`, see the UI Harness, and submit all the Day 1 **action cards**, you are done!
 Simply submit a screenshot of the return values on the action cards :)